Ultimate One-Week Italy Itinerary for Families: Unforgettable Adventures from Venice to Rome

 Day 6: Discover Rome – Ancient Ruins & the Vatican

-By mid-morning, head over to the Pantheon.
-Step inside this incredible temple with its gigantic dome and oculus, where sunlight streams in like a spotlight on the ancient marble.
+• Pantheon: Step inside this incredible temple with its gigantic dome and oculus, where sunlight streams in like a spotlight on the ancient marble.
 Kids will be awestruck imagining the ancient engineers who built such a masterpiece over 2,000 years ago and will be fascinated learning how rain pours down inside the church.

-In the afternoon, make your way to Piazza Navona, a lively square full of street performers, artists, and fountains.
+• Piazza Navona & Trevi Fountain: make your way to Piazza Navona, a lively square full of street performers, artists, and fountains.
 It’s the perfect place to soak in lively Roman life and grab an authentic Italian gelato.
+Then, pay a quick visit to the Trevi Fountain and don’t forget to toss a coin for good luck!

 Day 7: Ancient Roads, Christian Catacombs & Roman Baths

-Today, explore ancient Rome’s network of roads and underground sites.
-Start with a walk or bike ride along the Appian Way, one of the oldest Roman roads, lined with ruins of aqueducts and tombs.
-In the underground Catacombs of San Sebastiano or San Callisto, children can walk through tunnels filled with early Christian tombs, learning about the secretive practices of early believers.
+• Catacombs: In the underground Catacombs of San Sebastiano or San Callisto, children can walk through tunnels filled with early Christian tombs, learning about the secretive practices of early believers.

-Day 8: Goodbye Italy
+Day 8: Arrivederci Italy

 Enjoy your final morning in Rome with a slow breakfast or a last-stroll around the city.
 Pick up some souvenirs or enjoy a final slice of pizza or gelato before heading to the airport.